What the Boiler Upgrade Scheme actually is

 How the Thermova BUS process works

-1. Eligibility checkWe check your EPC and property type at the first survey — no charge.
+1. Eligibility checkWe confirm fuel type, property type and grant rate at the first survey — no charge.

 2. Heat-loss designSystem designed around your property; quote includes the gross price and the net-of-grant price.